Woman accused in deadly I-25 crash makes first court appearance

 While Jaramillo avoided the deadly crash that followed, Senior Officer Robert Duran, 43, and veteran firefighter Frank Lovato, 62, died and two other drivers were injured.
 An officer reported Jaramillo sideswiped another vehicle farther down the highway, disabling the car she had been driving, which had been reported stolen.

-Police began to suspect Jaramillo had not been kidnapped when an officer observed she was the only person who got out of the Chevy Malibu police had been pursuing.
+Police began to suspect Jaramillo had not been kidnapped when an officer said he observed she was the only person who got out of the Chevy Malibu police had been pursuing.

 She is charged with two counts of first-degree murder, two counts of great bodily injury by vehicle, aggravated fleeing from a law enforcement officer, receiving or transferring stolen motor vehicles, bringing contraband into a jail, making a false report and reckless driving.